 It’s a tradition of my own.
 When heavy grey clouds make autumn days gloomy I turn to the magic of light.
 Christmas lights in Holland city centres are little crisps, they make me feel at home.
 But, what really ignites the fire within me are the different light festivals.
 The November Light Festival Utrecht is like entering a feelgood fairytale.

 During the November Light Festival Utrecht the city celebrates its patron saint Sint Maarten, in English known as Saint Martin.
-As the saint was born exactly 1700 years ago in 2016 the city organises different activities for the entire family.
+The celebration of previous years was a big success, which is why the city organises different activities for the entire family again this year.
 All week long.

-On the evening of the 5th of November I was completely enchanted.
+I was completely enchanted.
 A giant lantern in the shape of Saint Martin himself led a long lantern parade.
 Children, their parents and members of different organisations followed with unique lanterns in all sizes and shapes.
 They didn’t just walked through the streets: they sang, danced and their enthusiasm was so contagious that many joined the festivities.
 By seeing, hearing and living this November Light Festival Utrecht my inner happiness manifested in an all giving radiant smile.
 All of Saint Martin’s friends and fans united in the small courtyard of the St Catharijne convent.
 Here they sang songs about being together, being merciful and sharing with those in need, the exact same virtues connected with Saint Martin.
+In 2017 this light parade takes place on Saturday evening 4 November.

-The November Light Festival Utrecht or Saint Martin’s celebrations last till 13 November 2016.
+The November Light Festival Utrecht or Saint Martin’s celebrations takes place from 3 till 12 November 2017

 More information on all activities can be found on http://sintmaartenutrecht.nl/sint-maartensviering/programma